Getting Away with It

-"Getting Away with It" is the first single by the English band Electronic, which comprised Bernard Sumner of New Order, ex-Smiths guitarist Johnny Marr, and guesting vocalist Neil Tennant of Pet Shop Boys.
-It was first released in 1989.
+"Getting Away with It" is a song by the English band Electronic, which comprised Bernard Sumner of New Order, ex-Smiths guitarist Johnny Marr, and guesting vocalist Neil Tennant of the Pet Shop Boys.
+It was first released as Electronic's first single in 1989.

 Composition

 Musically, Bernard Sumner wrote the verse and Johnny Marr wrote the chorus.
-The lyrics, co-written by Tennant with Sumner, are a parody of Marr's Smiths partner Morrissey, and his public stereotyping as morose and masochistic (Pet Shop Boys would further satirise this trend on their 1990 song "Miserablism").
-In a 2021 interview with Music Radar, Marr revealed that Chris Lowe worked on the track, citing the bassline as his work.
-ABC and The The Drummer David Palmer programmed the track's drums.
+The lyrics, co-written by Tennant with Sumner, are a parody of Marr's Smiths partner Morrissey, and his public persona as morose and masochistic (Pet Shop Boys would further satirise this trend on their 1990 song "Miserablism").
+Morrissey, for his part, criticised the song in a 1991 interview, calling it "totally useless" and joking that the song had a "very apt title".

+In a 2021 interview with Music Radar, Marr revealed that Chris Lowe also worked on the track, citing the bassline as his work.
+ABC and The The drummer David Palmer programmed the track's drums.

 The fluid, rich production incorporates a full orchestra (conducted by Art of Noise's Anne Dudley) and a rare guitar solo by Marr, while the three remixes that appeared on the two UK 12-inch releases take in disparate musical styles like disco and acid house.

 Single

 "Getting Away with It" was first issued by Factory Records in the United Kingdom in December 1989, and released the following year in the rest of the world.
 It appeared on 7-inch, 12-inch, CD and cassette.
 The primary B-side was an instrumental called "Lucky Bag", the only unadulterated reflection of Marr and Sumner's early, shared enthusiasm for Italo house.
 This song was also remixed and released on the UK maxi single.

 As well as the single edit and three 12-inch remixes, "Getting Away with It" was released as an instrumental; as an unedited, longer version; and in its early form before Dudley's strings were added (this is the only version of the song which has yet to be released on Compact Disc; the 7-inch edit was included on both the US and UK CD singles despite being labelled "Full Length Version").
-The Full Length Version on the 12" vinyl version is 5:14 - as used on the 1994 CD re-issue of the album.
-The 7" mix is just the "Full Length Version" faded out before the strings outro.
+The Full Length Version on the 12-inch vinyl version is 5:14—as used on the 1994 CD re-issue of the album.
+The 7-inch mix is just the "Full Length Version" faded out before the strings outro.